 The Philips Sonicare Airfloss is great for those looking for a hassle-free flossing experience, and an obvious choice if you are already using other Sonicare products.
 The biggest drawback is it’s reliability (although it does come with a 2 year warranty).
 Aside from that, it is simple, incredibly easy to operate, and is a lot tidier to use than a standard water flosser.

-Reviewing the Sonicare Airfloss
+Reviewing the Sonicare Airfloss: 5 key features unpacked

 Let’s take a closer look at the details.

 The Airfloss is beautifully designed.
-As far as water flossers go, this is sleek and elegant, looking right at home in your bathroom.
+As far as water flossers go, this is sleek and elegant, looking right at home in your bathroom (view on Amazon).
 Designed in keeping with the rest of the Sonicare line, it even uses the same chargers as their electric toothbrushes so you don’t have to keep switching over.

 If you want to floss with mouthwash then this is definitely the most economical way to do it as water flossers typically require around 200ml per clean.
 Using less water also makes for a tidier experience – you have very little water to spit out.
 But, as a result, you won’t get that fully rinsed mouth feeling with the Airfloss.

-Initial battery life
+3. Initial battery life

-After a full 24 hour charge, the battery of the Airfloss lasts for an incredible 14 flosses compared to 7-10 that similar flossers are capable of.
+After a full 24-hour charge, the battery of the Airfloss lasts for an incredible 14 flosses compared to 7-10 that similar flossers are capable of.
 This is aided by the auto-shut-off feature that ensures that no power is wasted.
 The long battery life is helpful if you don’t want to take a charger with you on your travels.

 Instead, the Airfloss has a unique guidance flossing tip to help direct the flow between the teeth at the optimum angle for the most thorough clean.
 This makes for a very user-friendly and simple flossing experience – especially for children and first-time users.

 Also, whilst the guidance tip is a great feature, it is the only tip that is available with the Airfloss.
 Other brands also have specialized orthodontic, periodontal and tongue tips available, and usually included with the unit.

 Is this all too good to be true?